rudra-5/RALGO-AI/commands.md

 + Period: Should be greater than 1d.
 [Default: 3mo]

 Example:
-+ `/c co AAPL NVDA`
++ `/c compare AAPL NVDA`
-+ `/c co BTC-USD ETH-USD`
++ `/c compare BTC-USD ETH-USD`
-+ `/c co EURUSD GBPUSD`
++ `/c compare EURUSD GBPUSD`

 Note: you can only compare same type of asset, for example: you can only compare a stock to another stock, crypto to another crypto and forex to another forex

+## Market Sentiments

-## Bitcoin's Fear-greed Index
+### Bitcoin's Fear-greed Index

+The Bitcoin's Fear & Greed Index is a way to gauge market movements and market sentiments.
+The theory is based on the logic that excessive fear tends to drive down Ceypto prices, and too much greed tends to have the opposite effect.

+Command: `/fgc`

+### Stocks Fear-greed Index

-The Fear & Greed Index is a way to gauge market movements and whether stocks are fairly priced.
+The Stocks Fear & Greed Index is a way to gauge market movements and whether stocks are fairly priced.
 The theory is based on the logic that excessive fear tends to drive down share prices, and too much greed tends to have the opposite effect.

+Command: `/fgs`

+### Forex Longs vs. Shorts

+Looking at Longs vs. shorts is a way to figure out the direction the price is moving in.

-Command: `/fg`
+Command: `/lsx [forex pair]`

+Example: `/lsx EURUSD`